carineang/tp/docs/UserGuide.md

 * You can **close** the command history by either pressing `Enter` to submit the command input, or the `Escape` key.

+* Don't worry if you typed an invalid command input, simply use the command history to re-access it again. **Notarius** saves them too.

 </div>

 <br>